 Clarity Holistic Health

-The model used is a framework based in the art of full presence.
-ATTEND (attunement, trust, therapeutic touch, egalitarianism, nuance, and death education) is a mindful and evidence-based, culturally sensitive paradigm for compassionate care to the traumatically bereaved which does not pathologize grief.
+Arizona State University professor, author and researcher, Dr. Joanne Cacciatore, developed a grief framework model called ATTEND (attunement, trust, therapeutic touch, egalitarianism, nuance, and death education).
+It is a mindful and evidence-based, culturally sensitive paradigm for compassionate care to the traumatically bereaved which does not pathologize grief.
 (1) This model has been shown to reduce depressive, anxious, and trauma symptomatology in both clients and clinicians.

 (1) (Thieleman & Cacciatore, 2013; Cacciatore, 2010; Cacciatore & Flint, 2011; Cacciatore & Thieleman, 2012; Thieleman & Cacciatore, 2014).

 Common Reactions to Trauma & When to Seek Support

 - Flashbacks of the trauma/disturbing memories and/or dreams

 - Anger, guilt, shame and/or blame

 - Changes in self-worth

 - Inability to carry out daily activities